sanjucs/ml-tools/dl/activations.md

 # Activation function
-Activation fuinction introduces non-linearity in neural network which helps it to learn complex patterns.
+Activation functions introduce non-linearities in neural networks, which helps them learn complex patterns.
 Activation functions should be differentiable or should have minimum number of discontinuities.
 Commonly used activation functions are listed below.

+Activation functions introduce non-linearities in neural networks, which helps them learn complex patterns.
+Activation functions should be differentiable or should have minimum number of discontinuities.
+Commonly used activation functions are listed below.

-## Sigmoid function
+## The sigmoid function
 Sigmoid function $σ(x)$ is defined as $σ(x) = {1 \over 1 + e^{-x}}$

 * Output of sigmoid function lies between 0 and 1.
 Output approaches 0 as x tends to -inf and approaches 1 as x tends to inf.